guilhemSmith/ft_vox/README.md

 * `mkdir build && cd build`
 * then `cmake .. && make` or `cmake .. && cmake --build .`

+When the build is done, the executable file `ft_vox` and its `resources` folder should be located in the build folder.
+To move them somewhere else on your system, always keep the binary and the resources folder together in the same dir.
+**example:** `cp -R ft_vox resources ~/mygamefolder/voxdemo`

 ## Usage
 ### Launch